 The summary section represents an opportunity to give a compelling elevator pitch.
 Focus on what your expertise brings to the table.
 Include keywords that your target audience will use in their own searches.

-Keep in mind that the Summary section should be geared towards your target audience.
+Remember that the Summary section should be geared toward your target audience.
 What are prospective clients, customers, or employers interested in regarding what you do and how you can help them?

 The Experience section in your LinkedIn profile is another space to enhance with SEO keywords and engaging copy that impresses prospective clients or employers.
 Yet, in many cases, professionals who create LinkedIn profiles that feature a visually pleasing profile photo and cover image, a witty and relevant headline, and an enthralling Summary section somehow revert to boring resume copy in the Experience section.

 Write each job description in the Experience section by highlighting what you learned from the company and the results that you generated.
 Be conversational and natural instead of listing a menu of bulleted items.
-Write in layman’s terms, meaning that it is best to avoid industry jargon and acronyms.
+Write in layman’s terms, meaning avoiding industry jargon and acronyms is best.
 Just as you would in a resume, be relevant.
-If you are a restaurant publicist, it is not necessary to mention that you played the trombone in your high school marching band.
+If you are a restaurant publicist, mentioning that you played the trombone in your high school marching band is unnecessary.